tonytw1/osm-jigsaw/README.md

 ### Progress

-Full extract runs to completion on a machine with 32Gb of RAM producing 9 million areas and a graph contain 19 million nodes.
+Full extract runs to completion on a machine with 32Gb of RAM (no swap) producing 9 million areas and a graph contain 19 million nodes.
 The resulting graph can be loaded into a JVM with 30Gb of heap.
 The API can resolve a reverse query in around 30ms.